rubenwardy/minetest_modding_book/chapters/folders.md

 Our mod has a name of "mymod".
 It has two text files: init.lua and depends.txt.\\
 The script prints a message and then registers a node – which will be explained in the next chapter.\\
-The depends text file adds a dependency to the default mod, which is in minetest_game.\\
+The depends text file adds a dependency to the default mod which is in minetest_game.\\
 There is also a texture in textures/ for the node.